ventus-ag/documentation/content/release-notes/_index.md

 ### Chapter 6
 # **Release Notes**
 ___
-Here are Ventus Cloud Release notes, which refers to the technical documentation produced alongside of Ventus Cloud product or a product update (e.g., recent changes, feature enh.)
+Here are Cloud Console Release notes, which refers to the technical documentation produced alongside of Cloud Console product or a product update (e.g., recent changes, feature enh.)
 ___

 {{% children style="h4" depth="2" %}}